-This mode heats the interior and defogs the windshield.
+This mode heats the interior and defogs the wind-shield.

-- Turn the air flow control dial to the position. - Turn the fan control dial to the desired position. - Turn the temperature control dial to the desired position between the middle and the hot position. - When the position is selected, the air conditioner automatically turns on (however, the indicator light on the A/C button will not come on and A/C will not appear on the display, if so equipped) if the outside temperature is more than 36°F (2°C).
-If in defrost mode for more than one minute, the air conditioning system will continue to operate until the fan control dial is turned to OFF or the vehicle is shut off, even if the air flow control dial is turned to a position other than the position.
+- 1. Turn the air flow control dial to the position. - 2.
+Turn the fan control dial to the desired position.

+- 3. Turn the temperature control dial to the desired position between the middle and the hot position. - When the 🖑 position is selected, the air conditioner automatically turns on (however, the indicator light on the A/C button will not come on) if the outside temperature is more than 36°F (2°C).
+If in defrost mode for more than one minute, the air conditioning system will continue to operate until the fan control dial is turned to OFF or the vehicle is shut off, even if the air flow control dial is turned to a position other than the 📲 position.
 This dehumidifies the air which helps defog the windshield.
-The mode automatically turns off, allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.
+The \checkmark mode automatically turns off. allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.